gucio321/giu-animations/README.md

 You may want to store it in a temporary variable, but, as you'll see later, animator's api is designed so that you don't need to do so every time.

-As an argument to `Animator(...)` constuctor, you pass perviously created animation.
+As an argument to `Animator(...)` constuctor, you pass previously created animation.

 Animator has some useful methods: